Phone: 905-525-9140 ext. 27804

 Dr. Carlesso currently has studies examining pain phenotypes in people with knee osteoarthritis and in injured workers with chronic low back pain with the aim of improving prognosis and treatment.
 She is also examining the impact of a restructured competency-based entry-level physiotherapy pain course on learning and clinical performance.

-Dr. Carlesso will be accepting 1-2 graduate students in 2018-2019.
-Interested students should send a CV and research interests to email@example.com.
+Dr. Carlesso is currently accepting graduate students.
+Interested students should send a CV and research interests to firstname.lastname@example.org.

 Carlesso LC, Segal N, Frey Law L, Zhang Y, Na L, Lewis CE, Nevitt M, Neogi T. Pain Susceptibility Phenotypes and Risk of Persistent Knee Pain.
 Arthritis and Rheumatology Arthritis & rheumatology (Hoboken, NJ) 2018 doi: 10.1002/art.40752 [published Online First: 2018/10/12] PMC Journal-In Process